dyarawilliams/100-days-of-code/r1-log.md

 ### R1D26
 Completed the "Animal attack" challenge at khanacademy.
 Also worked on how to display text on a canvas, resize it, and color it.

+### R1D27
+Re-learned about how to reuse code using functions in javascript, also how to make them accept parameters and return values.